 After the Revision Before the Revision Description Article 5 Conflicts of interest Article 5 Conflicts of interest Adjusted Professional appraisers and their officers, Professional appraisers and their officers, for laws. certified public accounts, attorneys, and certified public accounts, attorneys, and securities underwriters that provide the securities underwriters that provide the Company with appraisal reports, certified Company with appraisal reports, certified public accountant's opinions, attorney's public accountant's opinions, attorney's opinions, or underwriter's opinions shall opinions, or underwriter's opinions shall meet the following requirements: meet the following requirements: A. May not have previously received a A. May not have previously received a final and unappealable sentence to final and unappealable sentence to imprisonment for 1 year or longer for imprisonment for 1 year or longer for a violation of the Securities and a violation of the Securities and Exchange Act, the Company Act, the Exchange Act, the Company Act, the Banking Act of The Republic of Banking Act of The Republic of China, the Insurance Act, the China, the Insurance Act, the Financial Holding Company Act, or Financial Holding Company Act, or the Business Entity Accounting Act, the Business Entity Accounting Act, or for fraud, breach of trust, or for fraud, breach of trust, embezzlement, forgery of documents, embezzlement, forgery of documents, or occupational crime.
 However, this or occupational crime.
 However, this provision does not apply if 3 years provision does not apply if 3 years have already passed since completion have already passed since completion of service of the sentence, since of service of the sentence, since expiration of the period of a expiration of the period of a suspended sentence, or since a pardon suspended sentence, or since a was received. pardon was received.
 B. May not be a related party or de facto B. May not be a related party or de facto related party of any party to the related party of any party to the transaction. transaction.
 C. If the company is required to obtain C. If the company is required to obtain appraisal reports from two or more appraisal reports from two or more professional appraisers, the different professional appraisers, the different professional appraisers or appraisal professional appraisers or appraisal officers may not be related parties or officers may not be related parties or de facto related parties of each other. de facto related parties of each other.
-When issuing an appraisal report or When issuing an appraisal report or opi nion, the personnel referred to in the opir nion, the personnel referred to in the pre ceding paragraph shall comply with the prec ceding paragraph shall comply with the self F-regulatory code of each of their folle owing: asso ociations and the following: A. Prior to accepting a case, they shall A. Prior to accepting a case, they shall prudently assess their own prudently assess their own professional capabilities, practical professional capabilities, practical experience, and independence. experience, and independence.
-B. When examining a case, they shall В. When executing a case, they shall appropriately plan and execute appropriately plan and execute adequate working procedures, in order adequate working procedures, in to produce a conclusion and use the order to produce a conclusion and conclusion as the basis for issuing the use the conclusion as the basis for report or opinion.
-The related working issuing the report or opinion.
-The procedures, data collected, and related working procedures, data conclusion shall be fully and collected, and conclusion shall be accurately specified in the case fully and accurately specified in the working papers. case working papers.
-C. They shall undertake an item-by-item C. They shall undertake an item-by-item evaluation of the comprehensiveness, evaluation of the appropriateness and accuracy, and reasonableness of the reasonableness of the sources of data sources of data used, the parameters, used, the parameters, and the and the information, as the basis for information, as the basis for issuance issuance of the appraisal report or the of the appraisal report or the opinion opinion.
-D. They shall issue a statement attesting D. They shall issue a statement attesting to the professional competence and to the professional competence and independence of the personnel who independence of the personnel who prepared the report or opinion, and prepared the report or opinion, and that they have evaluated and found that they have evaluated and found that the information used is that the information used is appropriate and reasonable, and that reasonable and accurate , and that they they have complied with applicable have complied with applicable laws laws and regulations. and regulations.
+When issuing an appraisal report or When issuing an appraisal report or opinion, the personnel referred to in the preceding paragraph shall comply with the self-regulatory code of each of their associations and the following:

+- A. Prior to accepting a case, they shall prudently assess their own professional capabilities, practical experience, and independence. - B. When executing a case, they shall appropriately plan and execute adequate working procedures, in order to produce a conclusion and use the conclusion as the basis for issuing the report or opinion.
+The related working procedures, data collected, and conclusion shall be fully and accurately specified in the case working papers. - C. They shall undertake an item-by-item evaluation of the appropriateness and reasonableness of the sources of data used, the parameters, and the information, as the basis for issuance of the appraisal report or the opinion - D. They shall issue a statement attesting to the professional competence and independence of the personnel who prepared the report or opinion, and that they have evaluated and found that the information used is appropriate and reasonable, and that they have complied with applicable laws and regulations.